 • Singapore is hot and humid so try to do most of your outdoor sightseeing in the early morning or in the evening.
 Save indoor attractions like the Cloud Forest or museums for midday.

 • There is no best time of the year to visit Singapore as its temperature does not vary year round.
-It rains most days (even thought the rain does not last long) so bring an umbrella.
+It rains most days (even thought the rain does not last long) so bring a small travel umbrella.

 • Singapore has very strict laws and rules so do not commit any crimes.
 However, this makes Singapore one of the safest places in the world even at night.

-• If you are visiting other attractions with entrance fees, check Klook.com which offers discounts on some attractions for booking in advance.
+• If you are visiting other attractions with entrance fees, check Klook.com which offers discounts on some attractions for booking in advance or purchasing a Go City All-Inclusive Pass.

 Where to Stay in Singapore